 Remuneration to senior executives

-For the CEO and other members of the Group Management, the principles for remuneration, approved by the Annual General Meeting (“AGM”) 2014, applies.
-The Board of Directors proposes that the corresponding principles should be approved by the AGM 2015 for the period up to and including the AGM 2016.
+For the CEO and other members of Group Management, the principles for remuneration approved by the AGM 2015 apply.
+The Board of Directors proposes that the corresponding principles be approved by the AGM 2016 for the period up to and including the AGM 2017.

-These principles set forth in this item shall apply to remuneration and other employment conditions of the Group Management.
-The principles shall apply to contracts of employment entered into after the AGM 2015 and also to amendments made thereafter to contracts of employment which are in force.
-Remuneration to the Group Management is determined by the Board of Directors based on proposals from the Board of Directors’ Remuneration Committee.
+The principles set forth in this item shall apply to remuneration and other employment conditions of Group Management.
+The principles shall apply to contracts of employment entered into after the AGM 2016 and also to amendments made thereafter to contracts of employment that are in force.
+Remuneration to Group Management is determined by the Board of Directors based on proposals from the Board of Directors’ Remuneration Committee.

-The overall principles for remuneration to Group Management shall be based on the position held, individual performance, Group performance and remuneration shall be on a competitive basis in the country of employment.
-The overall remuneration package for Group Management comprises fixed salary, variable salary in the form of short-term incentives based on annual performance targets, long-term incentives, pension and other benefits.
+The overall principles for remuneration to Group Management shall be based on the position held, individual performance and Group performance, and remuneration shall be on a competitive basis in the country of employment.
+The overall remuneration package for Group Management includes fixed salary, variable salary in the form of short-term incentives based on annual performance targets, long-term incentives, pensions and other benefits.
 In addition, there are conditions on notice of termination and severance pay.

 Fixed salary shall comprise the basis for total remuneration.
-The salary shall be related to the relevant market and shall reflect the degree of responsibility involved in the position.
-The salary levels shall be reviewed annually in order to ensure continued competitiveness and in order to correctly reward performance.
+The salary shall be related to the relevant market and reflect the degree of responsibility involved in the position.
+The salary levels shall be reviewed annually to ensure continued competitiveness and correctly reward performance.

-Members of Group Management shall be entitled to STI in addition to the fixed salary.
+Members of Group Management shall be entitled to an STI in addition to their fixed salary.
 The STI shall be based on the financial result for the Group and/or for the business unit for which the member of Group Management is responsible.
-In addition, performance indicators can be used in order to focus on improvement areas of special interest to the company.
+In addition, performance indicators can be used to focus on areas of improve¬ment that are of special interest to the company.

-Clearly defined objectives for “target” and “stretch” levels of performance shall be stated in the beginning of the year and reflect the plans approved by the Board.
+Clearly defined objectives for “target” and “stretch” levels of performance shall be stated at the beginning of the year and reflect the plans approved by the Board.

-STI shall be dependent on the position and may amount to a maximum of 50 percent of the salary on attainment of the “target” level and a maximum of 100 percent of the salary on attainment of “stretch” level, which also is the maximum STI.
+The STI shall be dependent on the position of the employee and may amount to a maximum of 50% of salary on attainment of the “target” level and a maximum of 100% of the salary on attainment of the “stretch” level, which is also the maximum STI.

-In the U.S., the STI component is normally higher and may in some cases amount to a maximum of 100 percent on attainment of the “target” level and a maximum of 150 percent of the salary on attainment of the “stretch” level.
+In the US, the STI component is normally higher and may in some cases amount to a maximum of 100% on attainment of the “target” level and a maximum of 150% of the salary on attainment of the “stretch” level.

-The Board of Directors decides whether the maximum levels 50/100/150 percent shall be utilized or if a lower level shall be used.
+The Board of Directors decides whether the maximum levels 50/100/150% shall be applied or if a lower level shall be used.